UniversalDependencies/docs/_pal/feat/Style.md

 - _čē=m andar ašmāh kām kunišn man āgāhēnīd <b>framāyēd</b> pad yazdān kām_ "**Please** inform (me) by the will of the gods what I am supposed to do according to your wish!"

 ### <a name="Rare">`Rare`</a>: Rare variant of a word
-The feature rare will be used for a rare variant of a word.
+This feature will be used for a rare variant of a word.
 #### Examples:
 - none yet